Sagarika9316/About-bigdata/README.md

   2.**_No SQL_** : Certain methods in big data and queries cannot only be done by SQL queries we have to use no sql in such cases

-  My favorite NO SQL is [Neo4j](https://neo4j.com/)
+  My favorite NO SQL  workspace is [Neo4j](https://neo4j.com/)

   **_Interpretation_**

-  Interpreting the data and verifying te=he results produced by the computer, for interpreting the data visualizations help a lot, after the interpretation it is ready to make decision making
+  Interpreting the data and verifying the results produced by the computer, for interpreting the data visualizations help a lot, after the interpretation it is ready to make decision making

   ### Challenges in big data
   Following are the challenges in big data: